fern-optimizely/optimizely-api/README.md

-#  API
+#  Optimizely API

-Tagging a release on this repository will update the:
+Tagging a release on this repository will update the Python SDK.

 ## What is in this repository?

 This repository contains

-- 's OpenAPI spec which lives in the [openapi](./fern/api/openapi/) folder
+- Optimizely's OpenAPI spec which lives in the [openapi](./fern/api/openapi/) folder
 - Generators (see [generators.yml](./fern/api/generators.yml))

 To make sure that the OpenAPI is valid, you can use the Fern CLI.